chovanecm/sacredboard/README.md

 It connects to the MongoDB database used by Sacred and displays a list of experiments, their state, Sacred configuration and the standard output from the running program.
-Python 3.5 and a modern web browser is required to work properly.
+Python 3.5 and a modern web browser are  required for it to work properly.

 ## Features in version 0.1

-- View an overview of running and finished experiments in a table, such as experiment name, machine on which it runs etc.
+- Get an overview of running and finished experiments in a table, such as experiment name, machine on which it runs etc.
-- View detailed information of the experiment, such as the text output produced by the experiment.
+- Get detailed information of the experiment, such as the text output produced by the experiment.
 - Run [Tensorboard](https://www.tensorflow.org/versions/r0.10/how_tos/summaries_and_tensorboard/)
-    directly rom the web console in order to see detailed information, charts and [Tensorflow](https://www.tensorflow.org) graph visualisations,
+    directly from the web console in order to see detailed information, charts and [Tensorflow](https://www.tensorflow.org) graph visualisations,
     provided that the experiment uses Sacred's
     [Integration with Tensorflow](https://github.com/IDSIA/sacred/blob/develop/docs/tensorflow.rst)